hydroper-jet/lang/design/design.md

 Unicode:

-- `String`: Sequence of Scalar Values encoded in UTF-8 form.
+- `String`: Sequence of Scalar Values using an implementation-specific encoding.
+- `StringIndex`: Represents a Scalar Value index into any string.
 - `Char`: Unicode Scalar Value.

 Compound: